This is a guest article by Michelle F. from lovingfromadistance.com.

 If you found evidence of his/her wrongdoings, let him/her know you know rather than keeping silent to avoid admitting that you’re a snoop.

-Your relationship has problems: you have no trust and he/she is dishonest.
+Your relationship has problems: you have no trust, and he/she is dishonest.
 Get everything out in the clear if you expect to salvage the relationship.
-A relationship cannot survive if there is secrecy, distrust, and dishonesty.
-You both did something wrong and now is the chance to make things right and get things out in the open.

 Want to quit the snooping addiction?

-Even if you haven’t dug up any dirt when you’ve snooped, you have to quit snooping.
-However, it can be hard to stop when you still know your boyfriend/girlfriend’s password – especially if something comes up that gives you the urge.
-If you’re snooping, you have trust issues and now is a better time than never to work on learning how to trust again.
+However, it can be hard to stop when you still know your boyfriend/girlfriend's password – especially if something comes up that gives you the urge.

-As with any sort of addicting behavior, the only way to begin to overcome the addiction is to remove the source of temptation.
+As with any addictive behavior, the only way to begin to overcome the addiction is to remove the source of temptation.
 Nip this in the bud as early as possible – you have to let them know about your snooping so they can change their password(s) to get rid of that temptation.
-As long as you know their password, you will always have that temptation there.

 If they had nothing to hide, they will either take it well or they will be really upset that you didn’t trust them.
 However, like you, they’ll want you to be able to trust them and will be more keen to working with you on your trust issues.